alifar76/keggBlast/README.md

 # keggBlast

-A simple script to parse GenBank file, get protein sequences and blast them against KEGG database
+A simple script to parse GenBank file, get protein sequences and blast them against KEGG database and get a list of KOs that have an e-value less than 0.05.

 Required Packages